radhika98/intelegance/README.md

-This is the first website I ever created, called intelegance (it's a play on words with intelligence, int and elegance).
+This is the first website I ever created, called intelegance (it's a play on words with intelligence, int and elegance :)).

 This website incorporates two games that help the player understand basic concepts of programming.
-The games were programmed using apps like Phaser and Cloud9.
+The games were programmed in Javascript and HMTL and I used Phaser (an open source HTML5 game framework) and Cloud9 (an online code editor).

 In the first game, it's Christmas and you have match the correct present with the correct girl, allowing the palyer to learn about variables, and the second game is a version of snake where everytime the snake eats the food with a name above it, that name gets appended to an array.